fisho-park/fishochain/docs/01_nodeos/02_usage/05_nodeos-implementation.md

 ## Nodeos Read Modes

-EOSIO provides a set of [services and interfaces](https://developers.eos.io/eosio-cpp/docs/db-api) that enable contract developers to persist state across action, and consequently transaction, boundaries.
+FOC provides a set of [services and interfaces](https://developers.eos.io/eosio-cpp/docs/db-api) that enable contract developers to persist state across action, and consequently transaction, boundaries.
 Contracts may use these services and interfaces for different purposes.
 For example, `eosio.token` contract keeps balances for all users in the database.

 Each instance of `nodeos` keeps the database in memory, so contracts can read and write data.   `nodeos` also provides access to this data over HTTP RPC API for reading the database.